Wessex Youth Orchestra

 Auditions are required for admittance into the orchestra.
 Strings members require a grade 6 level, and woodwind, brass and percussion members require a grade 7 level.
 Rehearsals are held in St. Andrew's Hall, on the Constitution Hill site of the Bournemouth and Poole College of further education.

 History

 The Wessex Youth Orchestra's first rehearsal took place back in January 1971, in Poole College main hall in North Road.
 Originally known as the Poole College Youth Orchestra, its membership consisted of a handful of violins, two cellos, many flutes and clarinets, one trumpet and one horn.
 Activities included choral singing, and there were two opera performances and a concert with dance and movement, as well as chamber music coaching.

 When the Bournemouth and Poole Colleges merged, the orchestra's name was changed to reflect the entire community of Wessex.

 The Orchestra was conducted from its foundation until 2007 by Don Riddell who was awarded the MBE for services to the Wessex Youth Orchestra in the Christmas honours list 1999.
-After his death 2007, his daughter, Susanna Riddell assumed the conductor duties.
+After his death in 2007, his daughter, Susanna Riddell assumed the conductor duties.